anthem001/image-flipper/README.md

     <link rel="stylesheet" href="css/flipper.css"/>

-To use you'll need to add as many "dl" tags as you need in your body tag.
+To use you'll need to add as many "dl" tags (along with images) as you need in your body tag.
 The images will automagically be rotated and counted:

     <div id="slider">
     <!-- your dl tags -->